 Virtual IP and Load Balancing

-A virtual IP is assigned to a Fortanix Self-Defending KMS cluster which can be assigned to any of the healthy nodes in the cluster at any time.
+A virtual IP is assigned to a Fortanix Data Security Manager (DSM) cluster which can be assigned to any of the healthy nodes in the cluster at any time.
 This is done using the Keepalived service running on all the nodes in the cluster.
 This floating IP address should be assigned a name that the organization’s DNS server can resolve to.
-All nodes in a Fortanix Self-Defending KMS cluster use the Kubernetes load balancer, which forwards incoming requests to the individual Fortanix Self-Defending KMS cluster nodes in round-robin.
+All nodes in a Fortanix DSM cluster use the Kubernetes load balancer, which forwards incoming requests to the individual Fortanix DSM cluster nodes in a round-robin.

-The Fortanix Self-Defending KMS built-in load balancer can be of the following types:
+The Fortanix DSM built-in load balancer can be of the following types:

 Build-in Load Balancer